Notification Service

 def connect_mqtt() -> mqtt_client:

-def on_connect(c: mqtt_client, userdata, flags, rc, reason_code, props=None):
+def on_connect(c: mqtt_client, userdata, flags, reason_code, props=None):

 logger.info(f"Connected using client ID: {str(c._client_id)}")

-logger.info(f"Session present: {str(flags['session present'])}")
+logger.info(f"Session present: {str(flags.session_present)}")

-logger.info(f"Connection result: {str(rc)}")
+logger.info(f"Connection result: {str(reason_code)}")

 # Subscribe here so it is automatically done after disconnect